Tai Streets

-Tai Lamar Streets (born April 20, 1977) is a former professional American football wide receiver in the National Football League (NFL).
-He was selected with the second pick of the sixth round of the 1999 NFL Draft by the San Francisco 49ers.
+Tai Lamar Streets (born April 20, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected with the second pick of the sixth round of the 1999 NFL draft by the San Francisco 49ers.
 He also played for the Detroit Lions in 2004.
 He was the leading receiver for the national champion 1997 Michigan Wolverines football team.

 In high school, he was an All-American in football and as a senior led his team to a 9–0 regular season before losing in the playoffs.
 In basketball, he was an All-State selection by numerous publications and led his team past Kevin Garnett's high school team to reach the finals of the state championship playoff tournament.
 Despite losing in the finals, he was the highest votegetter on the All-tournament team.
 In track, he was a state long jump champion as a junior and runner-up as a senior when he also helped his school's 4 x 400 metres relay team finish third in the state.
 In 1995, he was widely regarded as the best high school athlete in the Chicago metropolitan area, winning athlete of the year awards from the Chicago Tribune, Chicago Sun-Times and Illinois High School Association.
 He is considered to be one of the greatest three-sport athletes in the history of Illinois.